brown-ccv/task-registry-data/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Sugges a new feature
+about: Suggest a new feature
 labels: suggestion
 assignees: ''